gizatt/dynamic_scene_relighting/README.md

 Install apriltag core library from `https://github.com/AprilRobotics/apriltag/` (on ~master, or recent enough to have python bindings), following directions.
 Make sure the python bindings get installed: you may need to `mkdir -p ~/.local/lib/<python version>/site-packages`.

 Install `librealsense` packages from source following  [https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md].
 When doing CMake config, make sure the apriltag library is found, enable any examples you want (recommend `BUILD_EXAMPLES` and `BUILD_GRAPHICAL_EXAMPLES` so you at least get `realsense-viewer`), and `BUILD_PYTHON_BINDINGS` is on.
+I set `PYTHON_INSTALL_DIR` to `/home/gizatt/envs/mp_env/lib/python3.7/dist_packages/pyrealsense2`.

 (Maybe follow [ROS Noetic install-from-apt instructions].
 I use ` ros-noetic-desktop` for dev, but I suspect `ros-noetic-ros-base` will have everything you need to run this.
 But I don't require this yet, I'm seeing if I can avoid having ROS in there...)

-For Python, need Python3, `pillow scipy numpy pyglet pyopengl`.
+For Python, need Python3, `pillow scipy numpy matplotlib pyglet pyopengl`.

 For the face detector, I'm trying:
     - [tflite](https://www.tensorflow.org/lite/guide/python) for installing TFlite.